lsshreya4/Open-Lab/README.md

-OBJECTIVE
+OBJECTIVE:
-To save power and to
+To save power and to make your home smarter.
- make a smarter home.